sepiariver/auth0/core/components/auth0/docs/readme.txt

 #### Area: Synchronization

+The synchronization features are useful for cases where the same User Permissions schemes should be synchronized across multiple MODX installs that are integrated with the same Auth0 tenant domain.
+Coupled with the JWT login flow, you can deliver a seamless SSO experience for Users across such MODX sites.

 The following boolean flags enable or disable synchronization features. **Be careful** when enabling these!
-It means you trust your Auth0 domain's user registration logic completely.
+It means you trust your Auth0 domain's user registration logic completely, as well as that of any MODX site from which you are pushing data.

 - "create_user" enables creation of new MODX User records from Auth0 records.
 Newly created Users will not be able to login via MODX, and **MUST** login via Auth0, due to the custom Auth0 hash_class set for such Users.
 Without any of the following flags enabled, the User would not be added to any User Groups.
 - "sync_user_groups" enables two-way syncing of User Group names between MODX and Auth0.
 Names of User Groups to sync, must be stored in the "user_groups" property of the User's "app_metadata" object in Auth0.
 - "create_user_groups" enables the creation of User Groups in MODX from Auth0 records, when such User Groups currently do not exist in MODX.
 The MODX User will be adjoined to these User Groups.
 - "pull_profile" enables updating a MODX User record with data from the "profile" key of the Auth0 User Record's "app_metadata" object.
 - "push_profile" enables updating the "profile" key of the Auth0 User record's "app_metadata" object, with data from the MODX User record.

-These synchronization features are useful for cases where the same User Permissions schemes should be synchronized across multiple MODX installs, that are integrated with the same Auth0 tenant domain.
-Coupled with the JWT login flow, you can deliver a seamless SSO experience for User across such MODX sites.
+- "pull_settings" enables updating MODX User's User Settings with data from the "user_settings" key of the Auth0 User record's "app_metadata" object.
+- "push_settings" enables updating the "user_settings" key of the Auth0 User record's "app_metadata" object, with data from the MODX User's User Settings.
+- "allowed_pull_setting_keys" is a comma-delimited list of User Setting keys to pull from Auth0.
+- "allowed_push_setting_keys" is a comma-delimited list of User Setting keys to push to Auth0.

 ### Snippet: auth0.login